coolguyalex/github.io/pages/rpg/blackcloakslore.md

 ### Primordial Worship
 Between the cities and deserts among the sagebrush and scrublands of the east live the practitioners of the oldest religion in Tadros and potentially the continent.
 Practitioners believe that the energy of the primordials is thought to suffuse all of nature.
 Primordialists see the entirely of creation as being literally comprised of the four essences.
 To primordialists the dualism of Ngan-Shair and magic-focus of Kūdism seem overly simplistic.
 ​Whether Primordial worship was brought to Kudahn from across the Iboro Sea or evolved from the goblinoid animism (and thus is more ancient) is an on-going topic of research but similarities abound.
 However, the ancestor worship and emphasis on spirits and ever conscious entities is rejected in place of a more physical understanding of the universe.
 The primoridials are:
+#### Ur
-#### Ur - Domain of solids, earth,  mountains, strength, tradition, death, family, winter.
+Domain of solids, earth,  mountains, strength, tradition, death, family, winter.
 Simply symbolized by a circle symbolizing stone or more complexly represented by concentric circles.
+#### ​​Eloa
-#### ​​Eloa- Domain of the ocean, change, tranquility, rebirth, inspiration, growth, spring .
+Domain of the ocean, change, tranquility, rebirth, inspiration, growth, spring .
 Symbolized by a wave and more complexly by vast interlocking patterns.
+#### Aea
-#### Aea - Doman of the sky; gasses, freedom, weather, fall,  art, creativity, Simply Symbolized by a gust of wind and more complexly represented by swirling chaotic patterns that never repeat
+Doman of the sky; gasses, freedom, weather, fall,  art, creativity, Simply Symbolized by a gust of wind and more complexly represented by swirling chaotic patterns that never repeat
+#### Shaír
-Shaír - God of passion, fire, poetry, sex, love, anger, light, the sun: Simple symbol is a triangle more complex symbols: red disc surrounded by orange flames
+God of passion, fire, poetry, sex, love, anger, light, the sun: Simple symbol is a triangle more complex symbols: red disc surrounded by orange flames

 ### Illūs
 Illusi are common in the north, northeast and east of Doran where elves and humans historically intermingled.
 Practiced by widely among the elves and the ancestral Dorani.